I Am Disabled And My Husband Wants A Divorce: 9 Survival Tips

 Also, suppose the disability prevents the woman from fulfilling her marital duties, such as being able to have sex.
 In that case, the husband may be able to obtain a divorce on the grounds of marital breakdown, i.e., the irretrievable breakdown of the marriage.

 Moreover, if it’s a mental disability, here the husband can also seek a divorce on the grounds of mental cruelty, i.e., if his wife’s behavior has caused him excessive stress and suffering.
-Divorcing when your spouse is disabled is not a good thing in the moral sense.
+While it’s legally permissible for a husband to seek a divorce even if his wife is disabled, doing so may raise questions about disability discrimination, especially if the separation is driven solely by the onset of the disability.

 No matter the husband’s feelings, he cannot leave his disabled wife.
 Instead, he must go through the correct channels and dissolve the marriage via divorce proceedings.
 Here, the wife will get alimony from her husband.
 If this is your case, you better consult a divorce attorney for a disabled person.